 Many people that are not currently looking for a job are still using social networks.
 But some of these professionals may be an excellent fit for the role you are looking to fill and might apply if they knew you had a vacancy.
 Even if many of these passive candidates have no current interest, you can begin building relationships before they decide to look for a new job.
 Using social media, you can significantly expand your talent pool by getting your jobs in front of passive candidates.

-Employee referral programmes are a handy recruiting tool.
-You can use social media to engage existing personnel in the hiring process.
-Educate your personnel and managers on using social networks for professional purposes and encouraging them to get involved.
-Personnel can then post open requisitions to their social networks.
+Employee referral programs are a handy recruiting tool.
+You can use social media to engage existing employees in the hiring process.
+Educate your employees and managers on using social networks for professional purposes and encouraging them to get involved.
+Employees can then post open requisitions to their social networks.
 They can also post relevant industry news that may interest potential candidates.

 Similarly, on other networks, you can learn a lot about a person’s interests and professional standing.
-However, be careful not to expose your organisation to potential legal risks.
+However, be careful not to expose your organization to potential legal risks.

 To avoid the risk of civil rights lawsuits or OFCCP violations, you can use applicant tracking software.
 Robust applicant tracking systems allow recruiters to tap into social networks’ power while tracking the parameters considered relevant by the OFCCP.
 Users can request EEO information from every applicant and accurately capture reasons for non-selection for every applicant.
 They can also easily generate reports required by the OFCCP.

 Accounts on Twitter, Facebook, and LinkedIn are all free to set up.
 Therefore, one advantage of social media is its potential to lower recruitment costs.
-Posting vacancies on social networks are more likely to deliver results than a single description on a job board.
-Many organisations have saved large sums of money by leveraging social media’s power, which allows them to cut back on recruiting agencies and expensive job boards.
+Posting job openings on social networks are more likely to deliver results than a single description on a job board.
+Many organizations have saved large sums of money by leveraging social media’s power, which allows them to cut back on recruiting agencies and expensive job boards.